-Act No. 3753, otherwise known as the Civil Registry Law, which took effect on February 27, 1931, has for its purpose the establishment of a civil register in the Philippines, wherein acts, events, legal instruments and court decrees concerning the civil status of persons shall be recorded.
+Act No. 3753, otherwise known as the Civil Registry Law, which took effect on February 27, 1931, mandates the establishment of a civil register in the Philippines, wherein acts, events, legal instruments and court decrees concerning the civil status of persons shall be recorded.

-The Office of the Civil Registrar is responsible for the civil registration program of the city pursuant to the Civil Registry law, the Civil Code, and other pertinent laws, rules, and regulations issued to implement them.
-It is tasked to:
+The Angeles City Office of the Civil Registrar is responsible for the civil registration program pursuant to the Civil Registry Law, the Civil Code, and other pertinent laws, rules, and regulations issued to implement them.
+The office is tasked to:

 1. Develop plans and strategies and upon approval thereof by the Mayor, implement the same, particularly those which have to do with the civil registry programs and projects which the Mayor is empowered to implement and which the Sanggunian is empowered to provide.